 If you love cocktails, World Bartender Day is for you.
 This February 24 national day post is filled with bartending facts, history & recipes!

-Read on to learn who the “father of bartending” is, how much to tip your bartender, ways to celebrate this national day and a list of delicious cocktails!
+Read on to learn who the “father of bartending” is, how much to tip your bartender, ways to celebrate this national day.

 What is World Bartender Day?